Dave-team/Knowledge-base/Career.md

 - What you’re negotiating for is a total compensation package, consisting of base salary, equity, signing bonus, and annual bonus (and benefits).
 - In the negotiation, make sure to keep emphasizing how happy you are to be have the opportunity to join the company
 - Know your desired, expected and minimal amount you'd be willing to accept
+- After given an offer, mention that you need more time and will respond with an email
+- Be willing to walk away.
+Mention that you're still ikn talks with other companies and would only consider the role if the package is met

 ### Negotiation tactics
-- Don't give them your salary:
+- Don't give them your salary (it gives them a benchmark that's too easy):
     - A previous salary isn't representative of current skills
     - Salary indications on website: write N/A
     - When asked for expectations clarify that you want to make sure there is a mutual fit first
     - If they insists: “From my research and past experience, my understanding is a base salary of $95k to $120k is standard, but I’m most interested in the fit with the position and overall compensation package.”
 - When you get a reasonable offer, add 10% (no specific reason why you’re the one) to 20% (there is a reason why you’re the one) higher
 - Take time to think about the offer and say that a second person is involved to decide with (e.g. family / spouse)
 - The easiest way to negotiate is to have competing offers from multiple companies

 ### Templates
 **Expected salary**